mrDar1/239-LeetCode_Solve-Public_Version/README.md

-## here one found 239 problems and solutions - at Data Structure and algorithms.
+## Here one found 239 problems and solutions - in Data Structures and Algorithms.

-all of them at java language.
+All of them are in Java language.
-most have several solutions.
+Most have several solutions.

-architecture: each source file is a single problem at leetcode, that can run by its own. no file here depend on other file at the project. if have several solutions on same file: at the top will have the less efficient solutions and next the more optimized solutions.
+**Architecture**: Each source file is a single problem from Leetcode that can run on its own.
+No file here depends on other files in the project.
+If a file has several solutions, the top part has the less efficient ones, and below are the more optimized solutions.

+---

+**Recommendation:**
-recommend first read short theory and then start exercise the chapter. recommend doing chapters 1 by 1 theory + exercise, only after continue to next one.
+First, read the short theory, then start practicing the chapter.
+Do the chapters one by one — theory + exercises — only then move to the next.
+**open each problem at leetcode website and read problem before watch solution**

+---

-Table of content:
+### 📘 Table of Contents:

-1  Readme + theory.
+1. README + Theory
-2  Arrays and strings
+2. Arrays and Strings
-3  Hashmaps and Hashsets
+3. Hashmaps and Hashsets
-4  Linked lists
+4. Linked Lists
-5  Stacks and queues
+5. Stacks and Queues
-6  Trees
+6. Trees
-7  Heaps
+7. Heaps
-8  Greedy algorithms
+8. Greedy Algorithms
-9  Binary search
+9. Binary Search
-10 Backtracking
+10. Backtracking
-11 Dynamic programming
+11. Dynamic Programming
-13 Bonus
+13. Bonus